Images: Image sizes and cropping on the website

 Why is width important?

-What about height?
+What to consider regarding height?

 File size of your images